 Response: The College continues its use of technology (Advise) to facilitate efficient evaluation and intervention.
 One effort that benefits greatly from "Advise" is the Early Alert Program.
 This program is a successful strategy that was employed four years ago to increase student completion.
 Students from underrepresented groups are typically those who benefit from this program, as the majority are first generation in college and require additional assistance with educational procedures.
 Early Alerts is a collaboration between faculty and staff on intervention strategies for students who demonstrate challenges early in the semester.
-In the first two semesters of 2019-20, an average of 950 alerts each semester were initiated through the Early Alerts process.
-The College continues to educate its faculty and staff on the value of the Early Alerts process and consequently experienced a continued significant number of students contacted and assisted.
-CFK once again continued its enhanced "Study Group" offerings this year, which are designed to promote student completion.
-Efforts also include strategies to promote student success and completion by increasing accessibility to the Math and Writing Centers.
-The College continued to provided additional tutors, which enabled the open, walk-in hours to increase.
-CFK continued its highly-successful "Game Changer" program for financially underserved Monroe County High School graduates this 2019-20 year.
-This program is designed to ensure student degree completion through structured student cohorts and scheduling, financial aid assistance, institutional scholarships, and success coaching for academics and life skills.
-3 success coaches were available for the Game Changer students and they met twice weekly with the students.
+In the first two semesters of 2019-20, an average of 1,002 alerts each semester were initiated through the Early Alerts process.